-Winter session runs through December 21 and January 14-May 11
+Winter session runs from January 14-May 11

 Parents must complete a registration form for each youth program participant.
 Registration forms may be picked up at Weisser Park Youth Center.